Angel Rocks Trail: Big views and Hot Springs near Fairbanks

 Where to Stop After

 Whether or not you do the longer hike, at the Angel Rocks trailhead you’re only about 8 miles from the Chena Hot Springs Resort so it’s definitely worth it to go for a swim in the pool!
 While you’re there, if it’s your first visit I also recommend checking out the super unique ice museum (open year round).
 Splurge and get the Appletini!

 If you’re a visitor to the area, Chena Hot Springs Resort also offers many tour opportunities in both summer and winter and they offer cross country ski rentals in winter.
 Chena Hot Springs and the drive between there and Fairbanks are excellent places to see the Northern Lights during the dark season (mid August through early April).

-Check out one of the excellent and loved by locals road houses on the drive back to Fairbanks such as the Angel Creek Lodge (less than a mile beyond the trailhead towards Chena Hot Springs) or the Two Rivers Lodge which is 33 miles back towards Fairbanks from the trailhead.
+Check out one of the excellent and loved by locals road houses on the drive back to Fairbanks such as the Angel Creek Lodge (less than a mile beyond the trailhead towards Chena Hot Springs).

 Hi!
 I'm Jennie.
 I’m a fourth generation Seattleite who lived in Alaska for 7 years.
 I've been a tour guide in both Alaska and Washington and I love to share the places I love with visitors, newcomers and my fellow locals.
 I’m so glad to have you along on the journey to experience your best low key adventure in Washington, Alaska and Western Canada!